Amoeba Wars

 Amoeba Wars is a 1981 board game published by Avalon Hill.

 Gameplay

-Amoeba Wars is a science fiction game in which the goal for the players is to capture Saestor, the old capital of the empire.
+Amoeba Wars is a science fiction game in which players must take control of Saestor, the former capital of the empire.

 Reception

 Eric Goldberg reviewed Amoeba Wars in Ares Magazine #9 and commented that "As an investment, Amoeba Wars is a good risk, whether or not the reader groans and pardons the pun."

 David Ladyman reviewed Amoeba Wars in The Space Gamer No. 42.
 Ladyman commented that "In general, I found the game uninteresting, but I can't necessarily say the same for you.
 I detect undercurrents of Risk and Cosmic Encounter in Amoeba Wars.
 Some of you will like the game, some won't."